Sharma-IT/password-generator/README.md

 The application uses a configuration file (`config.json`) to store settings like:
 - Password file location
 - Minimum and maximum password length (default: 8-64 characters)
-- Minimum required password strength (0-4, default: 3)
+- Minimum required password strength (0 - 4, default: 3)
 - Key storage name

-The script stores generated passwords into a text file named `passwords.txt`.
-The encryption key is securely stored in your system's keyring.
-Both the password file and configuration are located in the same directory as the script.
+By default, the script stores generated passwords into a text file named `passwords.txt`.
+The encryption key is securely stored in your system's keyring as `password_generator_key`.
+All files are stored in the same directory as the script.

 ### Command-Line Arguments